In Conversation With Cllr Connor McManus About Tackling Gender Based Violence at Midlothian Council

 The 16 Days of Activism against Gender-Based Violence is an annual international campaign that commences on 25 November, the International Day for the Elimination of Violence against Women, and runs until 10 December, Human Rights Day.
 In honour of this global campaign, we spoke with Midlothian Council’s Equalities Champion, Cllr Connor McManus.
-This article was featured in our Global Local Bulletin on Violence against women and girls.

 To start us with, it would be great to hear about yourself and your current role.

 My name is Connor McManus, I am 23 and I was born in the constituency I represent: Penicuik, Midlothian.
 After high school I did a degree in history at Stirling University and I graduated in May 2022, the same month I was elected as Councillor for the Penicuik district.
 From there I was nominated to be deputy provost of Midlothian Council and given the responsibility for equalities.